Health

 Target audience

-For M1: L3 or BUT in Life Sciences or Biology for students graduating from an EU country.
-M1, M2, pharmacy for non-EU students.
+For M1: L3 or BUT in Life Sciences or Biology for students graduating in an EU country.
+M1, M2, Pharmacy for non-EU students.

-For M2: holders of a Master 1 in drug sciences or health products, a Master 1 in biology in line with the course, DFASP2 or DFASM3 students, pharmacy or medicine interns.
+For the M2: holder of a Master's 1 in pharmaceutical sciences or health products, a Master's 1 in biology consistent with the program, student in DFASP2 or DFASM3, intern in Pharmacy or Medicine.

 Read more

-As the Master's degree in Pharmaceutical Sciences is backed by the full range of research structures involved in the field of health products, students have the opportunity to continue their training within the highly specialized framework of a University Doctorate.
+As the Master's in Medicinal Sciences is backed by all the research structures involved in the field of health products, students have the opportunity to continue their education in the highly specialized setting of a high-level university doctoral program.

 Read more

-At the end of Master 1, you can transfer to a Master 2 in the same field of training, in Biology, Health and Health Engineering.
+Possible pathways at the end of Master's 1 to Master's 2 programs in the same field of study in Biology, Health, and Health Engineering.

 Read more